 Pink form "holds" marks which have never been on a vehicle before.
-The certificate is valid for 1 year and can be renewed annually for £25.
+The certificate is valid for 10 years and can be renewed upon expiry.
 The mark can be assigned to a suitable vehicle registered in either the purchaser's or nominee's name.
 See Certificates of Entitlement for more information.

 Application for a first licence for a new motor vehicle and declaration for registration - for use by individuals importing a new vehicle, kit cars.